colour-science/RstRamblings/README.rst

 	>>> manager.getInterface("core.testsComponentA")
 	<testsComponentA.TestsComponentA object at 0x11dd990>

-**manager.componentsManager.Manager.getInterface(name)** method returns the interface of given component, in the previous example it's the object declared in the description file by this statement: **Object = TestsComponentA**.
+**manager.componentsManager.Manager.getInterface(name)** method returns the interface of given Component, in the previous example it's the object declared in the description file by this statement: **Object = TestsComponentA**.

-Three base components are provided by default:
+Three base Components are provided by default:

 -  **manager.component.Component**
 -  **manager.qobjectComponent.QObjectComponent**
 -  **manager.qwidgetComponent.QWidgetComponent**

-When inheriting from those components, one have to reimplement the following methods:
+When inheriting from those Components, one have to reimplement the following methods:

 -  **activate**
 -  **deactivate**